Aerobic exercise: History

 Archibald Hill, a British physiologist, introduced the concepts of maximal oxygen uptake and oxygen debt in 1922.
 German physician Otto Meyerhof and Hill shared the 1922 Nobel Prize in Physiology or Medicine for their independent work related to muscle energy metabolism.
 Building on this work, scientists began measuring oxygen consumption during exercise.
-Henry Taylor at the University of Minnesota and Scandinavian scientists Per-Olof Åstrand and Bengt Saltin made notable contributions in the 1950s and 60s.
+Henry Taylor at the University of Minnesota and Swedish scientists Per-Olof Åstrand and Bengt Saltin made notable contributions in the 1950s and 60s.
 Contributions were also made by the Harvard Fatigue Laboratory, Copenhagen Muscle Research Centre as well as various German universities.

 After World War II, health-oriented recreational activities such as jogging became popular.
 The Royal Canadian Air Force Exercise Plans, developed by Dr. Bill Orban and published in 1961, helped to launch modern fitness culture.

 Physical therapists Col. Pauline Potts and Dr. Kenneth H. Cooper, both of the United States Air Force, advocated the concept of aerobic exercise.
 In the 1960s, Cooper started research into preventive medicine.
 He conducted the first extensive research on aerobic exercise on over 5,000 U.S. Air Force personnel after becoming intrigued by the belief that exercise can preserve one's health.
 In 1966 he coined the term "aerobics".
 Two years later, in 1968, he published a book of the same name.
 In 1970, he created the Cooper Institute for non-profit research and education devoted to preventive medicine.
 He published a mass-market version of his book The New Aerobics in 1979.
 Cooper encouraged millions into becoming active and is now known as the "father of aerobics".
 Cooper's book inspired Jacki Sorensen to create aerobic dancing exercise routines, which grew in popularity in the 1970s in the U.S., and at the same time, Judi Missett developed and expanded Jazzercise.

 In the 1970s, there was a running boom.
 It was inspired by the Olympics, the New-York marathon and the advent of cushioned shoes.

 Aerobics at home became popular worldwide after the release of Jane Fonda's Workout exercise video in 1982.
 Step aerobics was popular in the 1990s, driven by a step product and program from Reebok shoes.